Srmacam/sammacam.com/README.md

 # sammacam.com
-Static website created for the cloud resume challenge by Forrest Brazeal \n The website can be accessed at [sammacam.com](https://sammacam.com)
+Static website created for the cloud resume challenge by Forrest Brazeal

+The website can be accessed at [sammacam.com](https://sammacam.com)

 The cloud resume challenge utilizes a variety of AWS tools to create: